Skip to main content

 • minHealthScore bar - the gate threshold used by the CLI and hooks is always visible at the top of the card.

-• Gate limits (Pro, Custom mode) — hard caps on secrets count, max file length, max complexity, and smells per file.
-Leave a field empty to impose no workspace-wide limit.
+• Gate limits (Pro, Custom mode) - explicit hard caps including gateMaxDuplicateBlocks and gateMaxNamingViolations.
+Leave a field empty to impose no limit.

 • Custom scoring (Pro, Custom mode) - control exactly how many points each finding type deducts from the base 100 health score.
 See Scoring Weights.